Welcome to our 2017-18 season packed with great music.

 Our widely acclaimed Beyond the Score presentations continue with Shostakovich’s Fourth Symphony.
 This shocking story sets the violence of the Soviet Union alongside political and personal events, using diaries, letters, documentary film and the astonishing posters of the time.

-Mark Elder’s programmes will also delight Wagner fans, with performances of the overture and Venusburg music from Tännhauser, the funeral march and Rhine journey from Götterdämmerung, and, at last, our final installment of the Ring, Siegfried Acts I & II and Siegfried Act III, presented over two days.
+Mark Elder’s programmes will also delight Wagner fans, with performances of the overture and Venusburg music from Tännhauser, Götterdämmerung: Funeral March and ‘Ride of the Valkyries’ from Die Walküre, and, at last, our final installment of the Ring, Siegfried Acts I & II and Siegfried Act III, presented over two days.
 And there is so much else.
 Rachmaninov’s Second Symphony, Elgar’s Cello Concerto, Shostakovich’s Symphony No.5 and Symphony No.8, Beethoven’s Eroica and Brahms’s First Piano Concerto offer just a taste.

 The Hallé Pops offers a great and varied selection of concerts from The Best of British Cinema, Vivaldi’s The Four Seasons, Great Sci-Fi Movies and España, to a night for Opera Lovers and the music of Quincy Jones.
 Plus there will be a stocking full of Christmas concerts including A Swinging Christmas with Gary Williams, an Evening with 007 and The Snowman back by popular demand, together with We’re Going on a Bearhunt!